iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > Infringement.<br> :date: __2021-04-28 17:54:55__

 > Very annoying and intrussive, unwanted marketing headache for those of us who don't want to be looking dozens of times to the same undesired advertisement.<br> :date: __2021-04-12 23:22:33__

-> App need update.
-It is not working well.
-Users posted many good ideas.
-Unfortunately no reaction from devs<br> :date: __2021-04-11 18:03:08__